-Funding Opportunity Announcement Number: DE-FOA-0002867
+Funding Opportunity Announcement (FOA) Number: DE-FOA-0002779

-FOA Type: Mod 000005
+FOA Type: Mod 000002 CFDA Number: 81.255

-Assistance Listing Number: 81.255

-Funding Opportunity Announcement Issue Date: 11/14/2022 Submission Deadline for Letter of Intent 12/22/2022 5:00 p.m.
-ET Submission Deadline for Full Applications: 3/3/2023 5 p.m.
-ET Expected Date for Selection Notifications: Summer 2023 Expected Timeframe for Award Negotiations: Fall 2023
+FOA Issue Date: 9/22/2022 Submission Deadline for Concept Papers: 11/7/2022 5:00pm ET Concept Paper Encourage/Discourage Notifications: December 2022 Submission Deadline for Full Applications: 4/7/2023 5:00pm ET Expected Submission Deadline for Replies to Reviewer Comments: 5/31/2023 5:00pm ET Pre-Selection Interviews: Summer 2023 Expected Date for DOE Selection Notifications: Fall 2023 Expected Timeframe for Award Negotiations: Winter 2023-2024

-- Applicants must submit a Letters of Intent by 5:00 p.m.
-ET on the due date listed above to be eligible to submit a Full Application. - To apply to this Funding Opportunity Announcement (FOA), applicants must register with and submit application materials through the Office of Clean Energy Demonstrations Funding Opportunity (OCED) eXCHANGE, online application portal at https://oced-exchange.energy.gov. - Applicants must designate primary and backup points-of-contact in OCED eXCHANGE with whom Department of Energy (DOE) will communicate to conduct award negotiations.

-Unique Entity Identifier (UEI) and System for Award Management (SAM) - Each applicant must be registered in SAM and provide a valid UEI number in its application.
+- Applicants must submit a Concept Paper by 5:00pm ET on the due date listed above to be eligible to submit a Full Application. - To apply to this FOA, applicants must register with and submit application materials through OCED Exchange at https://oced-Exchange.energy.gov, OCED's online application portal. - Applicants must designate primary and backup points-of-contact in OCED Exchange with whom DOE will communicate to conduct award negotiations.
+If an application is selected for award negotiations, it is not a commitment to issue an award.
+It is imperative that the applicant/selectee be responsive during award negotiations and meet negotiation deadlines.
+Failure to do so may result in cancelation of further award negotiations and rescission of the selection. - Unique Entity Identifier (UEI) and System for Award Management (SAM) Each applicant must be registered in SAM and provide a valid UEI number in its application.
 See Section IV.G for more information.
-NOTE: Due to the high demand of UEI requests and SAM registrations, entity legal business name and address validations are taking longer than expected to process.
-Applicants should start the UEI and SAM registration process as soon as possible.
-If applicants have technical difficulties with the SAM registration or UEI validation process, they should contact Customer Service on SAM.gov.
-SAM.gov Customer Service will work service tickets in the order in which they are received and asks that applicants not create multiple service tickets for the same request or technical issue.